-That is what happened to a group of paratroopers who were alerted for a recent short-notice deployment.
+You may remember what happened to a group of paratroopers who were alerted for a recent short-notice deployment.
 And though the decision whether troops must leave that stuff stateside will likely be up to commanders, it could become a regular thing.

 While not having a phone or computer downrange sounds like a first-world problem everyone should just get over, it's a big deal to military spouses, kids and parents left stateside in an era in which easy contact with deployed units has become comfortingly normal.

 The good news, in a way, is that we've been at war so long that many of us did regularly send out our spouses without those things, in part because the technology simply didn't exist the way it does now.

 Let's be completely honest: The truth is that deploying without personal devices is absolutely going to make separation harder.
 It is going to make communication less predictable.
 It is going to make everything seem longer.
 And it is OK for us to take a second and say, "Yeah, that sucks."

 But we also know that we can do this.
 We've done it before.